 Add a stir-fry sauce to the skillet and cook until thickened.
 Or add them to pasta sauces, or salads.

-Redefine meat with this Soy Curls in Creamy Peanut Sauce with Garlicky Broccoli recipe on my website.
+Redefine meat with this highly rated Soy Curls in Creamy Peanut Sauce recipe on my site.

-It’s the texture and umami flavor of eggplant that makes it so meat-like.
-Eggplant steaks are all the rage these days.
+It’s the texture and umami flavor of eggplant that makes it so meat-like, which is why eggplant steaks are all the rage these days.

 Eggplant broils, bakes, and braises perfectly to become a hearty meat substitute.
 Marinate your eggplant and use it for making kebabs, steaks, bolognese, bacon, burgers, stir-fries, or even sloppy joes!